yuri-panchul/basics-graphics-music/README.md

 4. Run [`06_choose_another_fpga_board.bash`](./labs/1_basics/1_01_and_or_not_xor_de_morgan/06_choose_another_fpga_board.bash) to select your board.
 5. Run [`03_synthesize_for_fpga.bash`](./labs/1_basics/1_01_and_or_not_xor_de_morgan/03_synthesize_for_fpga.bash) to synthesize, place, and program your board all in one go.

 That's it!
 You're now running Verilog example code on real hardware.
 Press buttons on the board and check for LEDs to light up accordingly.

 ## First time setup

 1. Follow the instructions for [Windows](#Windows), [Linux](#Linux), or [macOS](#macOS) to set up your environment.
-1. Optional: Configure VSCode:
+1. Optional: Configure _VSCode_:
-   1. Install these extensions: _TODO: Verilog extensions configuration_
+   1. Install these extensions: _:wrench: TODO: Verilog extensions configuration_
    1. Recommended extensions: _GitHub Pull Requests_ and _GitHub Repositories_
 1. Checkout this GitHub repository.
 Check out
    [Git Cheat Sheet](./git_cheat_sheet.md) if you need additional help